 One last thing: Just because you have a tag doesn’t guarantee you’ll kill anything—it only guarantees you’ll be hunting this fall.
 In the meantime, it’s time to get outside and scout your unit, especially if you haven’t hunted there before.
 Scouting is a topic for another day, but for now just remember one thing: don’t wait until the hunt begins to start locating game.
 Find the animals during the off-season first, then formulate a strategy for opening day.

-That’s all there is to it, folks.
-If you have any questions about this process at all, just ask me and I’ll point you in the right direction.
+That’s it folks.
+If you have any questions about this process, just ask me and I’ll point you in the right direction.
 Also, feel free to call your local game warden or wildlife agency.
 Our licensing fees pay their wages and they are almost always willing to help you with any hunting questions.
-Sometimes they will even tell you where the animals are!
+Sometimes they’ll even point you to the best areas to hunt!